adfinis-forks/the-bastion/doc/sphinx/plugins/open/selfListSessions.rst

    Only sessions that used proxy PORT

+.. option:: --remoteports PORTS

+   Only sessions that used remote ports PORTS (comma-separated list)

+.. option:: --localports PORTS

+   Only sessions that used local ports PORTS (comma-separated list)

 Note that only the sessions that happened on this precise bastion instance will be shown, not the sessions from its possible cluster siblings.